Avaya Client SDK Developer Hub Structure

 The Avaya Aura Media Server provide the Adaption and transcoding of WebRTC Media.

-Avaya Breeze® Client SDK Solution Architecture while using IP Office™ Infrastructure
+Avaya Client SDK Solution Architecture while using IP Office™ Infrastructure

 IP Office™ is an integrated, modular communications solution.
-It provides basic telephony services, such as making and receiving calls, basic conferencing, voicemail to meet the evolving needs of small, medium, and large enterprises.
-To avail IP Office services, "Third party IP Endpoints" license has to be installed in IP Office server.
+It provides basic telephony services, such as making and receiving calls, basic conferencing, voicemail, Presence, Directory and resiliency to meet the evolving needs of small, medium, and large enterprises.
+IP Office supports Application Presence for non-Telephony usage (example states - “available”, “busy”, “away”, “offline”, “do not disturb”) and Telephony Presence for Telephony usage (example states - "On a Call").
+To avail all the IP Office services, "Avaya Softphone" license has to be installed in IP Office server and the User Profile should be Office-worker, Power User, or Teleworker.
+Note that only limited set of features will be availed with the "Third party IP Endpoints" license.

-The following diagram shows the architecture of Breeze™ Client SDK when the IP Office™ infrastructure is deployed.
+The following diagram shows the architecture of Avaya Client SDK when the IP Office™ infrastructure is deployed.

 “Over The Top” Equinox Conferencing Deployment